kritika-ghosh/Mental-Burnout-Detection-System/README.md

 * Voice-based analysis for sentiment and pitch fluctuations.
 * Speech-to-text transcription for further semantic understanding.
 * Data storage for further training and model improvement.
-* Modular design for easy scalability and future integration with healthcare platforms.
+*  Provides a personalized burnout score and coping suggestions based on the analysis.
 * **Live Demo:** [Check out the live demo on Hugging Face Spaces](https://huggingface.co/spaces/project-exhibition/Burnout-detection).

 ***